 Determine position and potting depth

 Now we can start potting.
 Before we fix the root ball we determine the position and the potting depth.
-Here in our case, the azalea is not deep enough in the shell.
+Here in our case, the azalea is not deep enough in the pot.

 Shorten the root ball of the bonsai

-To get the azaleas bonsai deeper into the shell, some substrate or root ball can be removed.
+To get the azaleas bonsai deeper into the pot, some substrate or root ball can be removed.
 We have decided here to shorten the root ball.

 The root ball is torn open with the Root claw on the underside and the exposed roots shortened with an old bonsai scissor.